 - They provide assistance finding employment in your field after graduation

 - Particular industries hire their graduates.
 Industry-oriented programs is discussed in this podcast episode: Educating the New Instructional Designer.

 Also, consider joining one of the larger instructional design LinkedIn groups to ask members if they would recommend the programs you are considering.
 Most people in this field are incredibly helpful and will recommend their favorites.

-I would recommend a certificate that focuses on instructional design or learning experience design.
+It’s difficult to tell what a program will include by its title.
+I would suggest a program that provides a foundation in learning science, instructional design processes, and requires hands-on experience in designing and building a variety of learning experiences.
+If the Adult Education certificate does not meet your needs, search for certificates in instructional design, learning experience design, or instructional technology, to name a few.
 See my list of programs and scroll down for the certificate programs.
 I’m sorry that the list is US-based, but many programs are virtual anyway.

-Hosts for eLearning: Then place your eLearning and other files on a storage platform and link to them.
-Storage platforms include Amazon S3, Google Cloud and GitHub.
+Hosts for eLearning Files: You’ll need to place your larger files, such as eLearning and video files on a storage platform and link to them in your portfolio.
+Storage platforms include Amazon S3, Google Cloud, and GitHub.

 FTP: If you have a website, you can also upload courses published for the web using FTP (a protocol for uploading files to a website).
 If you don’t know how to do this, your web host should be able to help.
 For anyone using Articulate 360, here’s a forum thread on how to set up Amazon S3.
-Also, if you use WordPress and want to upload directly to your site, use the eLearning Freak plug-in for SCORM files.
+Also, if you use WordPress and want to upload directly to your site, you can use the eLearning Freak plug-in.

 If you want to find out more about a career in instructional design, download my quick read eBook below.